Steve Dalkowski

-Baseball career
+Early life

-Dalkowski was born in New Britain, Connecticut, the son of Adele Zaleski, who worked in a ball bearing factory, and Stephen Dalkowski, a tool and die maker.
+Dalkowski was born on June 3, 1939, in New Britain, Connecticut, the son of Adele Zaleski, who worked in a ball bearing factory, and Stephen Dalkowski, a tool and die maker.
 He began playing baseball in high school, and also played football as a quarterback for New Britain High School.
-During his time with the football team, they won the division championship twice, in 1955 and 1956.
+He is reputed to have been able to throw a football 100 yards.
+During his time with the football team, they were undefeated, and won the division championship twice, in 1955 and 1956.

 However, he excelled the most in baseball, and still holds a Connecticut state record for striking out 24 batters in a single game.
+He started the 1957 season with consecutive no hitters.
+In three high school seasons, he had 313 strikeouts in 154 innings, with 180 walks.

+In 2001, he was inducted into the New Britain High School Sports Hall of Fame.

+Baseball career

-After graduating from high school in 1957, Dalkowski signed with the Baltimore Orioles for a $4,000 signing bonus, and initially played for their class-D minor league affiliate in Kingsport, Tennessee.
+After graduating from high school in 1957, scout Frank “Beauty” McGowan signed Dalkowski with the Baltimore Orioles for a $4,000 signing bonus, and allegedly other payments.
+Dalkowski initially played for their Dlass-D minor league affiliate in Kingsport, Tennessee.
 He spent his entire career in the minor leagues, playing in nine different leagues during his nine-year career.
 His only appearance at the Orioles' Memorial Stadium was during an exhibition game in 1959, when he struck out the opposing side.

 Dalkowski's claim to fame was the high velocity of his fastball.
 Accurate measurements at the time were difficult to make, but the consensus is that Dalkowski regularly threw well above 100 mph.
 Dalkowski's raw speed was aided by his highly flexible left (pitching) arm, and by his unusual "buggy-whip" pitching motion, which ended in a cross-body arm swing.
-"I hit my left elbow on my right knee so often, they finally made me a pad to wear", recalled Dalkowski.
+Teammate, and future Hall of Fame executive, Pat Gillick reported Dalkowski had hypermobility in his shoulder and wrists.
+Dalkowski disagreed with Gillick on that.
+“I hit my left elbow on my right knee so often, they finally made me a pad to wear", recalled Dalkowski.

 Dalkowski often had extreme difficulty controlling his pitches.
 He often walked more batters than he struck out, and many times his pitches would go wild — sometimes so wild that they ended up in the stands.
 Batters found the combination of extreme velocity and lack of control intimidating.
 Oriole Paul Blair stated that "He threw the hardest I ever saw.
 He was the wildest I ever saw".